 If you are looking for easy access to the slopes and a base from which to explore the 3 Valleys, then a ski holiday in Les Menuires could be for you.More info

 The majority of Megeve’s skiing is beautifully wooded, the slopes are a wonder to ski in sunshine or snowfall - the trees provide great visibility.More info

-Undoubtedly the prettiest ski resort in the Three Valleys, Meribel has been sensitively developed with attractive chalet-style buildings.More info
+Undoubtedly the prettiest village in the Three Valleys, Meribel ski resort is full of attractive chalet-style buildings and snow-covered trees.More info

-Great for families and with phenomenal skiing, plus fast links to Val d'Isere, making Tignes a great destination for experienced skiers.More info
+Great for families and with phenomenal skiing, plus fast links to Val d'Isere, Tignes is a great destination for experienced skiers.More info

 Val d'Isere is a classic, with a legendary apres scene & sensational skiing.
 It's highly sought after, with its extensive thrilling off-piste terrain.More info

-Situated at 2,300m, Val Thorens is the highest ski resort in Europe.
-Subsequently it enjoys an enviable snow record.More info
+Situated at 2,300m, Val Thorens, France, is the highest ski resort in Europe with an enviable snow record and a lively après scene.More info

 Keep up to date with all the latest flexiski news